ousefulReclaimed/jupyterhub-docker/README.md

 ![](.images/Reclaim_Cloud_Dashboard_compose4.png)

-If you forget the name of the admin user, you should be able to look it up from the environment console: `echo $JUPYTER_ADMIN_USER` (run `prinen` to list all the environment variables).
+*If you forget the name of the admin user, I thought that you should be able to look it up from the environment console: `echo $JUPYTER_ADMIN_USER` (run `printenv` to list all the environment variables).
+But it doenslt seem to work for me?
+So make sure you make a note of the admin user!
+Or add one explicitly in the [`jupyterhub/jupyterhub_config.py`](https://github.com/ousefulReclaimed/jupyterhub-docker/blob/reclaim/jupyterhub/jupyterhub_config.py) file.*

 ## About